CrimsonAS/systrace/README.md

 **Note**!
 This code has absolutely no API or ABI stability guarentees.
 It also has no stability guarentees in general, but it probably won't eat your pet dog.

+**Note**!
+We are working to provide an API similar to Chromium's tracing API (TRACE_EVENT0 and such).
+The systrace-specific API referred to below (systrace_duration_begin etc) are considered legacy, and should not be used in the longer term.

 # events